-WHAT FAMOUS FOR English poet famous for her love poetry.
+WHAT FAMOUS FOR Elizabeth Barrett Browning was one of the most prominent English poets of the Victorian era.
+She is most famous for her love poetry.

 FAMILY BACKGROUND Elizabeth's parents were Edward Barrett Moulton Barrett and Mary Graham Clarke, who married at St Nicholas Church, Gosforth (Tyne and Wear).
 His family, some of whom were part Creole, had lived for centuries in Jamaica, where they owned sugar plantations and relied on slave labour.
 Her mum came from a wealthy Newcastle family, also derived in part from slave labour.
 Liz lost her mother when she was 22.